habi/acinar-analysis-manuscript/manuscript.md

 ![Distribution of the acinar volumes for each animal.
   Left: linear scale, right: logarithmic scale.
-  The acinar volumes are all significantly different (all p-values better than 4.5e-6, which is the one between days 10 and 21) for each combination of days except between days 4 and 10 (p=0.08).](images/fig03.png){#fig:03}
+  The acinar volumes are all significantly different (all p-values smaller than 4.5e-6, which is the one between days 10 and 21) for each combination of days except between days 4 and 10 (p=0.08).](images/fig03.png){#fig:03}

 The acinar volumes show highly significant differences between all possible combinations of days except between days 4 and 10 (p=0.08).
-All other p-values are better than p=4.5e-6, which is the p-value for the difference between days 10 and 21.
+All other p-values are smaller than 4.5e-6, which is the p-value for the difference between days 10 and 21.
 The statistical analysis is equal to what is briefly described for the entrance ring count above.
 The acinar volumes for animals 21E and all animals of day 60 are non-normally distributed, but all acinar volumes per animal are independent (p=5e-29).